oppai/onacon.js/README.md

-ONACOUNTER-JS
+Onacon.js
 =============

-This is ONACOUNTER on the Browser.
+This is controller on the javascript.

 + Using GamePadAPI